Essex Community Foundation

 The Board includes members with diverse expertise:

-- Tim – Partner at Birkett Long LLP, specializes in not-for-profit organizations and charities
+- Tim – Partner at Knights Plc, Team Leader of the Business Team, specialises in not-for-profit organisations and charities

-- Soumya (Mya) – Young Trustee, recent Mathematics graduate from Warwick University, quantitative trader
+- Soumya (Mya) Krishna Kumar – Young Trustee, recent Mathematics graduate from Warwick University, quantitative trader

-- Ben – Portfolio Manager at Cazenove Capital, specializes in charity investments
+- Ben Minter – Portfolio Manager at Cazenove Capital, specialises in charity investments, working on the team since 2009

 How to Apply